 3.1.1 Process boundary

-p is a process boundary = Def. p is an occurrent entity which separates one process from another immediately succeeding process & occupies a zero-dimensional temporal region.
+Definition: p is a process boundary = Def. p is an occurrent entity separates one process from another immediately succeeding process & occupies a zero-dimensional temporal region.

+Should we not rather say p is the beginning or ending of a process (to allow processes which are not preceded or followed by other processes?)
+Or allow null processes called states?

 Example: the boundary between the 2nd and 3rd year of your life.